 - Consulting with staff members on health and safety issues.

-Responsibilities of employers: Discrimination
+Responsibilities of employers: the prevention of discrimination

 - Gender reassignment.